axeltechtips/PYQT5-YTM/README.md

 # Want to build it?
-Install PYQT5, and download youtube.py, you can modify it and stuff.
+Install PYQT5 & Python, and download youtube.py, you can modify it and stuff.